tejohnso/bigquery-table-inserter/README.md

 ## Bigquery table generator

-Creates one or more tables every day as specified by the configuration file Table names will be of the format [tableNamePrefix]YYYYMMDD
+Creates one or more tables every day as specified by the configuration file.

+Table names will be of the format [tableNamePrefix]YYYYMMDD

 ### Configuration

-The configuration file `(src/main/resources/config.json)` specifies one or more table schemas each having one or more fields
+The configuration file `(src/main/resources/config.json)` specifies one or more table schemas ,each having one or more fields:

 ```json
 {